 The Education and Care Services National Regulations requires approved providers to ensure their services have policies and procedures in place to ensure the health, safety and wellbeing of children, staff and families.
 We aim to protect the health, safety and welfare of children, educators, families, and visitors of the Service by complying with current health and safety laws and legislation as outlined in this policy.

 SCOPE

-This policy applies to children, families, staff, management, and visitors of the Service.
+This policy applies to children, families, staff, management, the approved provider, nominated supervisor, students and visitors of the Service.

 IMPLEMENTATION